tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 #### 3.2.3 Concepts in the Framework, Test Types: Validation, Issue, Measure, Amendment (non-normative)

 The Framework defines four central concepts for describing and evaluating `Data Quality Needs`: `Validation`, `Issue`, `Measure`, and `Amendment`.

 ![Diagram of Validation, Issue, Measure, and Amendment classes with DataQualityNeed as a parent node.](dataqualityneeds.png "The 4 central DataQualityNeed types in the Framework - Validation, Issue, Measure, and Amendment.")

 A `Validation` assesses compliance with a need.
 Data have quality if they are compliant with the requirements of the Validation Test.
 A `Validation` relates `Information Elements` and `Resource Types` with a `Specification` of exactly how to assess fitness of the data under some narrow `Criteria`, and themselves are assembled into `Validation Policies`, which are linked to other `Policies` to cover a description of the `Data Quality Needs` of a `Use Case`.
+Data have quality only with respect to some use, so `Validations` must be composed with `Use Cases` to be able to assess fitness for use.

 ![Diagram of the classes involved in expressing Data Quality Needs with Validations.](bdqffdq_data_quality_needs_validation.svg "Expressing `Data Quality Needs`: Validations.")

 `Issues` are the converse of `Validations`.
 Data lack quality if an `Issue` identifies a potential problem in the data that would require further human review to determine if the data have quality for some purpose.
+Like `Validations`, `Issues` relate `Information Elements` and `Resource Types` with a `Specification` of exactly how to assess fitness of the data under some `Use Case`.
+No illustration is provided here, as the `Issue` concept is very similar to the `Validation` concept, but with a different focus on identifying potential problems rather than confirming compliance.

 `Measures` make an aggregate summary of some specific aspect of data quality.